 I believe, to be honest, that an SHTF scenario like “Red Dawn” or whatever other fictional story is highly improbable at a global scale; however, we need to detect what potential disruptions of our regular life we could have locally, and how to measure their severity in order to make us bugout.

-Quad Vs. Motorcycle For Long Emergencies and Bugging Out: Lessons From Venezuela
+Bug Out ATV Vs. Motorcycle For Long Emergencies: Lessons From Venezuela

 - 0.1 There is a vast difference between a bug-out vehicle and something you´re going to use in your compound every day for an assorted spectrum of different tasks.
 But let´s elaborate on this later.

 - 1 A motorcycle is a wonderful vehicle, if long as you have the right level of experience.

 - 2 Quads can handle usually a terrain as rough as any dual-sport bike.

 - 3 Because riding in a mud road while raining is close to suicide.

 - 4 So in my area, a dual-sport, as much as I like them is definitely NOT a good choice as a vehicle.
 Not at least in the rainy season though.